tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 <h2 id="setup-dev-env" class="dir-link">Setup Browser Testing Environment {% directlink "setup-dev-env" %}</h2>

-Most browsers will allow you to right click on a webpage and click the `inspect` menu button to inspect the markup within the current page.
+Most browsers will allow you to right click on a webpage and use the `inspect` menu button to inspect the markup within the current page.
 I recommend installing Chrome [Dev Tools](https://developers.google.com/web/tools/chrome-devtools) or some form of developer tools for the specific browser you are using.
 You also need a text editor of any flavor.
 I'm using Visual Studio Code as my IDE (Integrated Development Environment) but feel free to use whichever editor you'd like.

 Open up a terminal window and create a new directory named js-tutorial using the `mkdir` command,